 Check with Owner Dan as these are his passions, and he can direct you to the secret fishing spot, the most beautiful bike ride, or the best route to see the sights around the heart of Vermont!

 Vermont is the perfect winter playground!
-We can get up to 120 inches of snowfall annually and the average temperature is around 22 degrees Fahrenheit, making it a great place to ski, snowshoe or sled.
-The Middlebury College Snow Bowl is an excellent location for great family skiing offering terrain for all skill levels from novice to experienced skier.
-If you want the big mountains, Mad River Glen, Sugarbush, and Killington are less than an hour drive.
+We can get up to 120 inches of snowfall annually and the average temperature is around 22 degrees Fahrenheit, making it a great place to ski, snowshoe, or sled.
+The Middlebury College Snow Bowl is an excellent location for great family skiing offering terrain for all skill levels.
+If you want the big mountains, Mad River Glen, Sugarbush, or Killington, they are less than an hour drive away.
 Don’t forget about fall, our busiest season!
 The fall colors just don’t get better than right here in Vermont.

 Middlebury’s convenient central Vermont location makes major attractions just a short drive away.
 Some of the favorites are the Shelburne Museum, revolutionary war sites like Mount Independence or New York’s Fort Ticonderoga, Lake Champlain, and Ben and Jerry’s factory.

 *All Attractions are subject to hour changes due to restrictions in place because of COVID-19.
 Please confirm before visiting*